Abstract

 combination of methods can also fracture research partnerships.
 Respondents

-from performers in one project bringing together scholars and artists.
-Another
+performers in one project bringing together scholars and artists.
+Another respondent

-respondent noted disagreement with a performance interpretation, but acknowledged it
+noted disagreement with a performance interpretation, but acknowledged it resulted

-resulted from “a different leverage on the material.”
-One participant discussed the
+from “a different leverage on the material.”
+One

 Overall, respondents had notably positive and optimistic viewpoints overall toward

-in residence dealing with material that turned out to be very personal and emotional…
+with material that turned out to be very personal and emotional… I’m very grateful

-I’m very grateful to the artists and the group who are used to working in these ways
+to the artists and the group who are used to working in these ways and kind of

-and kind of took me along.”
-Several participants echoed one respondent’s sentiment
+took me along.”
+Several participants echoed one respondent’s sentiment that

-that the experience was “a very rich and rewarding project because we came from
+the experience was “a very rich and rewarding project because we

 Collaborative knowledge generation: technology enabling collaboration